Keefe-Paoch/paoch/README.md

 # Privacy Policy

-We care about your personal data
+1.We care about your personal data

 We care about protecting and respecting your personal data.
 In order to serve you better and provide you with the best customer experience, we need to collect some personal data about you.
 This Privacy Policy will help you understand how we collect and use your personal data, who we disclose your personal data to, and how you can control the way your personal data is collected, used and disclosed by us.